 IJ Clinic Assistant Director

-Erika Harford is the assistant director of the Institute for Justice Clinic on Entrepreneurship at the University of Chicago Law School.
-Erika supervises second- and third-year law students as they help Chicago-area lower income entrepreneurs navigate the legal challenges involved in starting and operating a small business, such as setting up a business organization, obtaining licenses, securing real estate, hiring workers, protecting intellectual property, and negotiating contracts with service providers and suppliers.
-Erika also co-teaches a seminar on entrepreneurship at the University of Chicago Law School.
+Salen Churi is the Assistant Director of the Institute for Justice Clinic on Entrepreneurship at the University of Chicago Law School.
+Salen supervises law students as they help Chicago-area lower income entrepreneurs navigate the legal challenges involved in starting and operating a small business, such as setting up a business organization, structuring investments and loans, obtaining licenses, hiring workers, protecting intellectual property, and negotiating a broad range of contracts.
+Salen also co-teaches a seminar on entrepreneurship at the University of Chicago Law School.
 The seminar prepares students for representing entrepreneurial clients—in the IJ Clinic and beyond—by exploring the unique role entrepreneurs play in our economy and legal system by exercising their freedom to pursue new ideas and opportunities.